rumstead/dev-notes/argo-cd/running-argo-cd-locally.md

 kubectl port-forward service/argocd-redis 6379:6379 &> /dev/null &
 ```

-##Troubleshooting
+## Troubleshooting
 "A keychain cannot be found to store "<git repo>"
-When running the Applicationset controller (specifically with Git Generators) or the RepoServer, the components will be interacting with your local Git configuration.
+When running the RepoServer it interacts with your local Git configuration.
 Specifically, if on Mac, it may try to store Git config in your keychain.
-To solve this, you need to temporarily unset your Git credential helper as follows below.
-NOTE - If the 1st command doesn't work, try alternative solutions listed below.
+To solve this, you need to temporarily unset your Git credential helper as follows below

 ```shell
 git config --system --unset credential.helper